 SoFi (short for Social Finance) is a leader in the world of tech-based mortgages.
-Specializing in high-income borrowers with nontraditional credit, this lender has created unique opportunities and benefits for its mortgage customers.
+They specialize in lending products such as private student loans, student loan refinancing, and mortgages.
+SoFi generally works with high-income borrowers that have non-traditional forms of credit.
+In particular, they provide unique opportunities and benefits for mortgage customers.

 Types of Home Loans Available